Idappadi taluk

 Brick manufacturing is prevalent in Pakkandu panchayat which is famous for its red soil.
 The rock deposited area of western Kavadikaranoor village is famous for granite quarries.

 The taluk has a considerable migrating population that comes in to cut the sugarcane crop.
 Crops in the area are mostly rainfed except for irrigation in Nedungulam panchayat which lies on the banks of Cauvery River.
 Sarabanga is a river flowing through Edappadi leads to a lake.

-Most of the people in the taluk belong to the meenavar and Vanniyar and Kongu Vellalar.
-The taluk has scheduled caste and some other people also with brotherhood relation.
+In the 1800s major and wealthy community in the edappadi town was Chettiar community.
+Majority of meenavar community people migrated to Edappadi town from nearby villages and distant villages as well during 1900s.
+Now, most of the people in the taluk belong to the meenavar and Vanniyar and Kongu Vellalar and some notable Chettiar community.
+The taluk also has sizeable count of Adi Dravidar and some other people also with brotherhood relation.

 The chairman of the panchayat union council in 2012 was Thiru A. Madhes.